chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 <img src="Alleppey-Varkala Pics/IMG_20200120_151203_1.jpg" alt="Beautiful Odayam Beach, Varkala" width="70%">
 </p>
 -	In the afternoon, we did a quick tour of Jatayu Earth’s Centre, which is about 30kms (50 minutes) far
-	-	It is a magnificent structure atop a hill, reachable via a cable car, feeling like an oasis in the middle of nowhere
+	-	It is a magnificent structure atop a hill, reachable via a cable car
 	-	The grandeur and the history associated with it left everyone spellbound, besides seeing how beautifully it has been maintained
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20190804_173037_1.jpg" alt="Jatayu Earth's Centre, Varkala" width="70%">